dolevf/graphw00f/README.md

 # How does it work?
-graphw00f (inspired by [wafw00f](https://github.com/EnableSecurity/wafw00f)) is the GraphQL fingerprinting tool for GQL endpoints, it sends a mix of benign and malformed queries to determine the GraphQL engine running behind the scenes. graphw00f will provide insights into what security defences each technology provides out of the box, and whether they are on or off by default.
+graphw00f (inspired by [wafw00f](https://github.com/EnableSecurity/wafw00f)) is the GraphQL fingerprinting tool for GQL endpoints, it sends a mix of benign and malformed queries to determine the GraphQL engine running behind the scenes. graphw00f will make use of the GraphQL Threat Matrix project to provide insight into what security defences each technology provides out of the box, and whether they are on or off by default.

 Specially crafted queries cause different GraphQL server implementations to respond uniquely to queries, mutations and subscriptions, this makes it trivial to fingerprint the backend engine and distinguish between the various GraphQL implementations.
 (CWE: [CWE-200](https://cwe.mitre.org/data/definitions/200.html))